 NOTE: Business and Management majors who wish to complete a double major in the College of Business and Management must take 30 additional credits beyond the course work required in the first major to be distributed as follows: 21 credits in a second major discipline and 9 elective credits in courses offered by the College of Business and Management.
+(Generally defined as courses over six years old.)

-8. Aging Course Work
+9. Aging Course Work